jdoleary/Spellmasons/docs/CriticalPath.md

 # Parallel Focuses
+- make gif for steam page asking them to wishlist now
 - Record Trailer and start marketing
     - trailer should be more zoomed in
 - Record and Produce "end cap" video.
 A short 5-10 second end cap for videos to intro the game and tell people where to find it